validatedpatterns/docs/devsecops/getting-started.md

 1. Add a dedicated development cluster to [deploy the CI pipelines using ACM](/devsecops/devel)
 1. Add a dedicated production cluster to [deploy production using ACM](/devsecops/prod)
 1. Once the hub, production and devel clusters have been deployed you will want to check out and test the Multi-Cluster DevSecOps demo code.
-You can find that [TBD](../TBD)
+You can find that here TBD

    a.
-Making [configuration changes](https://hybrid-cloud-patterns.io/multicluster-devsecops/application/#config-changes) with GitOps
+Making [configuration changes](https://hybrid-cloud-patterns.io/devsecops/) with GitOps TBD
    a.
-Making [application changes](https://hybrid-cloud-patterns.io/multicluster-devsecops/application/#application-changes-using-devops) using DevOps
+Making [application changes](https://hybrid-cloud-patterns.io/devsecops/) using DevOps TBD

 # Uninstalling